Treating Rare Kidney Diseases

 The main goal of treatment for kidney disease is to manage symptoms and slow the progression of further kidney damage.
 Any reversible underlying causes of damage are also addressed.
 The first line of treatment is with medicines and lifestyle changes.1-5

 Despite these treatments, kidney damage can become severe.
 At this point, kidney failure can occur.
-In these cases, in which the kidneys cannot do their job, dialysis or a kidney transplant is necessary.1,2
+In these cases, in which the kidneys cannot do their job, dialysis or a kidney transplant is necessary.1-3

 Blood pressure drugs

-• Diuretics – These are water pills that help you pee more.
-By peeing more, you are helping your kidneys flush out extra salt and waste in your blood.
+- Diuretics – These are water pills that help you pee more.
+By peeing more, you are helping your kidneys flush out extra salt, fluid, and waste in your blood.

 Drugs that turn down the immune system

 Some rare kidney diseases are caused by autoimmune issues.
-In these cases, the body mistakenly attacks its own healthy tissue.
-Lupus nephritis and some forms of Complement 3 glomerulopathy (C3G) are examples of autoimmune rare kidney diseases.2,6,7
+In some cases, the body mistakenly attacks its own healthy tissue.
+Lupus nephritis and some forms of Complement 3 glomerulopathy (C3G) are examples of autoimmune rare kidney diseases.2,3,6,7

-In other cases, people have immune systems that do not regulate properly.
+In certain cases, people have immune systems that do not regulate properly.
 This is the case in people with conditions like IgA nephropathy (IgAN) and other forms of C3G (dense deposit disease).
-Overactive immune system proteins build up in the kidneys over time, leading to damage.2,7,8
+Immune system proteins build up in the kidneys over time, leading to damage.2,7,8

 Corticosteroids (commonly called steroids) and other drugs that suppress the immune system can help decrease kidney damage caused by these conditions.
 Newer, targeted immune therapies may also help manage these diseases in the future.
 For example, drugs that target the buildup of complement proteins may play a role in treating C3G.1-3,7